hari0409/Containerization-of-RMI-Server/Instructions/RMI.md

 * In the terminal compile all the java file using the command `javac *.java`
 * Create the stub for the CLASS file using the command `rmic CLASS_NAME`
 * Start the RMI registry using the command `rmiregistry &` & check the port using `netstat -nlp | grep PORT_NUMBER`
+* Start eh server using the command `java Server` & the client using the command `java Client`